 I had also been carrying emotional weight for the past few weeks, or more accurately, years.
 It had finally caught up with me; I couldn’t shove it to the side anymore.

 I was piling up the bricks in my invisible wagon that I’ve wheeling around for years.
 It was time to tackle the beast.
 This is how I came to rediscover the ME that I lost.

 When I thought I lost myself

 A couple of days ago, I was listening to the song Defender by UPPER ROOM when suddenly I broke down crying when I heard the lyrics:

 U reintroduced me to Your love

 In my experience, God sends me signs to direct me on what to do or what to focus on, like a trail of breadcrumbs that I should follow.
 This song was one of those breadcrumbs.
 Read complete details of The Path to Healing and Rediscovering the Me That I Lost here.

 I had come to grips with the fact that I had lost myself.
 It’s been long enough now that I’ve connected to myself and I have a good sense of self-awareness, but there was a disconnect between my heart, mind, and emotions.

+The Path to Healing and Rediscovering the Me That I Lost.
 My emotions weren’t matching up to my actions.
-I bottled my emotions for so long that I would snap or breakdown.
-I didn’t allow myself to think, feel, or have an opinion.
+I bottled my emotions for so long that I would snap or breakdown, I didn’t allow myself to think, feel, or have an opinion.
 I had let others dictate how I was feeling and acting.

 This journey is going to be an ongoing process, but I’d like to share what I’ve been doing to diminish the gap between who I am now and the person that I lost.